CTFEDs/Global-Accessibility-Awareness-Day-2017/workshop-outline.md

 ## Accessibility at your office (20m)

 * Who will you share the stuff from the workshop with?
-* Who will you help them?
+* How will you help them?
 * Discuss with your table.
-Think about:
-  * Does it save time?
-  * Does it save money?
+Will you save time?
+Save money?
-  * Who are you helping?
 * Table shout outs.
 * Set a SMART goal.